Capital One target of massive data breach

 According to the FBI complaint, someone emailed the bank two days before that notifying it that leaked data had appeared on the code-hosting site GitHub, which is owned by Microsoft.

-And a month before that, the FBI said, a Twitter user who went by “erratic” sent Capitol One direct messages warning about distributing the bank’s data, including names, birthdates and Social Security numbers.
+And a month before that, the FBI said, a Twitter user who went by “erratic” sent Capital One direct messages warning about distributing the bank’s data, including names, birthdates and Social Security numbers.

 Capital One said it believes it is unlikely that the information was used for fraud, but it will continue to investigate.
 The data breach affected about 100 million people in the U.S. and 6 million in Canada.